-Accumulation of toxins in the body is one of the main causes for many diseases and discomforts.
+Accumulation of toxins in the body is one of the main causes of many diseases and discomforts.
 Regular detox has many benefits – weight loss, clean skin, better complexion, more energy, stronger immune system, improved mood and more.

-So, by eliminating as much toxins as we can, we help the body make stronger, more vibrant and naturally colored hair.
+So, by eliminating as many toxins as we can, we help the body make stronger, more vibrant and naturally colored hair.
 There are a lot of detox methods available and you just have to pick the one that is most suitable for you.
-You can make a three-day a month fruit juice cleanse; one day a week raw fruit and veggie day or detox teas day etc. If your lifestyle does not allow regular detoxification, try at least to have an early dinner (not later than 18 o’clock) and drink water and tea for the rest of the evening.
+You can make a three-day a month fruit juice cleanse; one day a week raw fruit-and-veggie day or detox teas day etc. If your lifestyle does not allow regular detoxification, try at least to have an early dinner (not later than 18 o’clock) and drink water and tea for the rest of the evening.
 Or vice versa – use the first hours of the day when the body naturally cleans itself and drink fresh fruit/vegetable juices or detox tea.
-Also I would recommend drinking as pure water as possible – filtered, reverse osmosis, distilled or pure spring water.
+Also, I would recommend drinking as pure water as possible – filtered, reverse osmosis, distilled or pure spring water.
 Don’t forget about the toxins that we absorb through the skin by applying crèmes, lotions, gels, and so on.
 Use bio cosmetics or make them yourself to be sure what exactly you put on your skin.

 Another helpful thing to help the mane repair is placing a water filter in the shower for chlorine and other toxic substances in tap water tend to damage the hair.

-Stay tuned for Part 2 where we will explore more ways to return hair’s natural color, strength and shininess.
+Stay tuned for Part 2 where we will explore more ways to return hair’s natural color, strength, and shininess.

 If you liked this article and found it helpful, share it, send it to someone who might also benefit from it, or leave a comment below and let me know what are your thoughts on the matter!